-To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process.
+To ensure full and fair participation by all potentially affected communities in the transportation decision-making process.

 To prevent the denial of, reduction in, or significant delay in the receipt of benefits by minority populations and low-income populations.

-EJ Block Group Analysis is a system level evaluation on the relations between proposed projects and environmental justice populations.
+EJ Block Group Analysis is a system-level evaluation of the relations between proposed projects and environmental justice populations.
 It documents the special relations of proposed projects and EJ Block Groups and the level of planned transportation investment in the area’s EJ and non-EJ neighborhoods.
-Both positive and negative impact of an investment are considered.
+Both positive and negative impacts of investment are considered.

 EJ Block Group: a census block group with a population that has either: